7 Customer Acquisition Cost (CAC) Statistics For eCommerce Stores

 Consider these proven tactics:

-Building robust customer acquisition funnels for eCommerce can significantly reduce CAC by guiding prospects efficiently through the buying process.
+Building robust customer acquisition funnels can significantly reduce CAC by guiding prospects efficiently through the buying process.
 Many successful brands use content marketing to reduce dependence on paid channels.

 Track these key performance indicators alongside CAC:

-• CAC payback period (how quickly customers become profitable)
+• CAC payback period, or how quickly customers become profitable

 • Customer lifetime value (LTV)